 The Nariwa Museum (成羽美術館, Nariwa Bijutsukan) is an art museum in Nariwa Town, not far from Takahashi.
 Designed by world renowned architect Ando Tadao in 1994, the museum features his distinct style of utilising unvarnished concrete combined with sharp lines.

-The main exhibition at Nariwa Museum displays paintings by Nariwa-born Kojima Torajiro, an artist who painted in the Western style, as well as ancient Egyptian items from his private collection.
-His works can also be seen in Kurashiki at the Kojima Museum and the Ohara Museum.
+The main exhibition at Nariwa Museum displays paintings by Nariwa-born, Western-style painter Kojima Torajiro (1881-1929) and ancient Egyptian items from Kojima's private collection.
+Kojima's works can also be seen in Kurashiki at the Kojima Museum and the Ohara Museum.